Best time to travel

 Day 04: Jangchulakha – Jimilang Tsho (B, L, D)

 Distance 11 km, 4 hours, 230m descent, 330m ascent, camp altitude 3,870m

 The trail follows the ridge and on a clear day the view of the mountains and valley are beautiful.
 The campsite is close to the Jimilang Tsho Lake.
 The lake is known for its giant sized trout.

 Day 05: Jimilang Tsho – Simkotra Tsho ( B, L, D)

 Distance 11 km, 4hours, 820m ascent, 400 m descent, camp altitude 4,110m

-The trail continues through dwarf rhododendron trees and Janetso Lake.
-We will spot some yak herder’s camps, a great chance to get a glimpse of a nomad’s life.
+The trail takes you through dwarf rhododendron trees and Janetso Lake.
+You may come across some yak herder’s camps where you will have the opportunity to get a glimpse of a nomad’s life.
 The campsite is close to Simkotra Tsho Lake.

 Day 06: Simkotra Tsho – Phajoding (B, L, D)